 Although these statistics are promising for the future of manufacturing, the industry’s biggest challenge — the looming skills shortage — still exists.
-According to a recent Deloitte study, manufacturers may see 2.1 million jobs go unfilled by 2030.
+According to a Deloitte study, manufacturers may see 2.1 million jobs go unfilled by 2030.

 top in-demand manufacturing jobs